 NorEval dashboard

-Norwegian base-model evaluation — click here for more information
+Norwegian benchmark of base language models – click here for more information

 About NorEval